(Although this post is sponsored, all opinions are my own.)

 We decided to donate the five birthday kits that our group made to our local chapter of SOS Children’s Villages.
 Based in 134 countries and territories around the world, SOS Children’s Villages helps hundreds of thousands of children each year through family-based alternative care, schools, health centers, family strengthening programs, and other community-based work.
 The organization promises “Healing, Hope and Home for Every Child”, assuring that children growing up in the Village have a safe and secure home.
 They create a nurturing and vibrant environment with an array of services to help them overcome their past traumas and build a successful future.

-What are some of the ways your family has helped children in your community?
+What are some of the ways your family has participated in child volunteering opportunities in your community?

 *This post was sponsored by WeeWork For Good in the form of complimentary products.